IBM-Bluemix/zendcon-2014-hackathon/README.md

 git clone https://github.com/IBM-Bluemix/zendcon-2014-hackathon.git
 ```

+or click on the Download as Zip button on the right side of this page.

 The top level directory contains subdirectories for various services you may find useful as you are hacking your code.
 Remember, you are free to use any service you would like but we encourage you to consider the services listed below.

 Before starting with any of the following instructions, ensure that you have IBM Bluemix account.
 You can register for one here: https://apps.admin.ibmcloud.com/manage/trial/bluemix.html